whatl3y/xrppay/README.md

 ## What is xrppay?

-xrppay is designed is to allow users to purchas products online using their cyrptocurrency(ies) with a minimal amount of currency conversion, conversion/withdrawal fees, and ultimately reduce headache(s).
+xrppay is designed is to allow users to purchase products online using their cyrptocurrency(ies) with a minimal amount of currency conversion, conversion/withdrawal fees, and ultimately reduce headaches.
 The idea is to simplify using your cryptocurrency to buy goods & services without the current red tape involved with converting your cryptocurrency into fiat and back again.